Invisible-Computers/image-gallery/HowToBuildAnApp.md

 Send us a quick email info@invisible-computers.com and we will make sure you're up and running in no time.

+We will also be happy to answer any questions you have, help you along the process and may be able to advise you on your app idea.
+On an e-paper display, some types of applications work better than others.

-(You can continue building your application while you're waiting for your developer ID.)
+You can continue building your application while you're waiting for your developer ID.

 ## 1. Define a settings url and a login url